mandelsoft/ocm-demo/README.md

 The CTF contains all the required resources, including a multi-platform image for your application.

-Afterwards you can have a look into the content of the generated component version with
+Afterwards, you can have a look into the content of the generated component version with

 ```bash
 make describe
 ```

-or
+to examine the component version's resource structure, or

 ```bash
 make descriptor